 Introduction to ATEX

-ATEX is made up of two key directives: one for the safety of equipment (ATEX 2014/34/EU) and one for the protection of workers in explosive atmospheres (ATEX 1999/92/EC).
-Together, these directives provide uniform standards within the European Union, ensuring explosion safety in the workplace and in the production of equipment.
+ATEX consists of two essential directives: equipment safety (ATEX 2014/34/EU) and protecting employees in explosive atmospheres (ATEX 1999/92/EC).
+Together, these directives ensure uniform standards within the European Union, ensuring explosion safety in the workplace and during equipment production.

-ATEX directives classify work environments into zones based on the risk of explosion, while requiring manufacturers to develop safe equipment.
-This makes ATEX an essential framework for industries such as the chemical, oil and gas, and mining, where explosive atmospheres pose a constant threat.
+ATEX guidelines classify work environments into zones based on their explosion risk, requiring manufacturers to develop safe equipment.
+ATEX is an essential framework for industries such as chemical, oil and gas, and mining, where explosive atmospheres are constantly threatened.

-ATEX is not only a legal requirement but also a fundamental step in protecting life, ensuring business continuity, and preventing environmental and infrastructure damage.
+ATEX is a legal obligation and a fundamental step in protecting lives, ensuring business continuity, and preventing environmental and infrastructure damage.

 Key reasons why ATEX exists